mrunmayeejog/example-applications/jupyter-notebooks/README.md

 ### Spark Magic Usage

 The Spark kernel provides some predefined magics, which are special commands that you can call with %%.
-Load 'sparkmagic' in order interact with Spark from jupyter notebook.
+Load 'sparkmagic' in order to interact with Spark from jupyter notebook.

    ![Sparkmagic load magics](images/jupyter-sparkmagic-magics.PNG)

 The %manage_spark line magic will let you manage Livy endpoints and Spark sessions.
-You can provide Livy endpoints using DNS name/IP address of Livy server which is running on Jupyter node.
+You can provide Livy endpoint using DNS name/IP address of Jupyter node on which Livy server is running.
 You can create and delete sessions for an endpoint from it.

    ![Sparkmagic manage sessions](images/jupyter-sparkmagic-endpoint.PNG)